Many ambitious men and women aspire to have his/her own business.

 Oiy wait a minute!
 I thought Bill, being a renowned chef totally understood the business!
 No?

-Not necessary to all you entrepreneur wannabes.
-The chef, like most of us understood the food he served, not the restaurant business.
+Not necessary to all your entrepreneur wannabes.
+The chef, like most of us, understood the food he served, not the restaurant business.
 It ain’t enough just to cook up a feast.
 Billy the chef needed a whole team of functional departments to back him up.
 He had supports when he worked for the many 5 stars hotel.
 If he was a famous chef, where Billy the sous chef was already a brand, he needed at least a procurement personnel, human resource team, the captain to cover all the nitty-gritty issues that plagued him instead of spending most of his funds on design and appearance.
 The sad fact was, if Billy had fully understood the business, he would have prepared the support chain for the short term and the middle term.

 3. Ditch The Fake Business

-There are many sales people whom suffer from a major identity crisis.
+There are many salespeople who suffer from a major identity crisis.
 They ignorantly called themselves entrepreneurs.
 There are major industries in this world that successfully hoodwink honest men and women into the believing that by slogging to hit the sales quota set by their respective agencies, actually give them the right to be called business owners.
 The best example…insurance.
 Let me be frank here.
 I have no grudge against the insurance industry.
 I am merely citing an industry as a case study for the benefit of my readers who deserve some information before jumping head first into the field.

 Don’t get me wrong.
 You will still earn a living as an insurance sales agent if you work hard enough.
 But the fact remains, that the low barrier of entry will make your life very difficult to stand out from the rest.
-To the big boys sitting comfortably in their penthouse office in Hong Kong or Shanghai, the agents are merely tools to meet their year end KPIs.
-Each year, the marketing department will concort ways to recruit new agents into the industry with different kinds of incentive.
+To the big boys sitting comfortably in their penthouse office in Hong Kong or Shanghai, the agents are merely tools to meet their year-end KPIs.
+Each year, the marketing department will devise ways to recruit new agents into the industry with different kinds of incentive.
 Those who fall for the rewards are usually school leavers, who don’t know their real worth.
 Lured to target their own family members for their first sales, then left to give up their commission after failing to reach their minimum sales target on the following year.

 By the way, you can’t sell your business to anyone or pass the “business” to your children.
 An insurance agent does not own the clients that he fights hard to win.
 The company owns the clients.
 You can pass your accounts to your son, hoping that your clients will recommend their next of kin to buy the next policy from him.
 At the end of the day, you are at the mercy of the company.